cotarr/collab-auth/README.md

 ### Database Configuration using PostgreSQL

-When operating in the development environment as described above, all data is stored in RAM variables.
-All data is lost when the program is stopped.
+When operating in the development environment as described above, the database is emulated using data storage in RAM variables.
+This is not suitable for deployment because all data will be lost when the program is stopped.

-For deployment to production, configuration options enable use of a SQL database for storage of access tokens, refresh tokens, user accounts and client accounts.
+For deployment to production, configuration options enable use of a PostgreSQL database for storage of access tokens, refresh tokens, user accounts and client accounts.
 When the database option is enabled, user passwords are hashed using bcrypt.
 Client secrets are encrypted using crypto-js/aes for storage in the database.